softindex/uikernel/docs/docs/applying-filters.md

 {% endhighlight %}
 ---

-Here, we've added some Bootstrap markup to display our form and grid beautifully.
+Here, we've added some Bootstrap markup to display the form and grid beautifully.
 We also need to set padding for our form.
-So let's open our `main.css` file and type the following:
+So let's open the `main.css` file and type the following:

 {% highlight html %}
 .filters-form {